Applications for the next training cohort must be received by Friday, January 7th, 2022.

-In order for an acolyte candidate to be included in the next training session, all original documents must be received by the Office of Worship no later than TBD.
+In order for an acolyte candidate to be included in the next training session, all original documents must be received by the Office of Worship no later than Friday, January 7th.
 Faxes and copies will NOT be accepted and will only delay applications!

 In 1972, Pope Paul VI revised several ministries and minor clerical orders.
 One ministry that was preserved was the ministry of the instituted acolyte.
 While the term acolyte is at times used when referring to young men and women who assist at the altar (altar servers), the ministry of instituted acolyte is a permanent institution.
 Originally, since this ministry has its roots in the minor orders, it was reserved to men.
 Following Pope Francis' motu proprio Spiritus Domini (Jan 11, 2021), Canon Law now allows for both men and women to be instituted as acolytes.
 The Archdiocese of Galveston-Houston is awaiting guidance from the USCCB regarding the admittance of women to this ministry.

 The instituted acolyte is appointed to assist the deacon and serve the priest in the celebration of the liturgy.
 He is an extraordinary minister of Holy Communion serving only when sufficient ordinary ministers are not available.
 Instituted acolytes, as necessary, may also assist with the formation of other ministers who assist at the altar.
 Because these ministers are dedicated to service at the altar, they should strive to learn all they can about public divine worship and strive to grasp its inner spiritual meaning.
 A primary responsibility is to assist with the purification of vessels used in the distribution of Holy Communion.